 also the dates and times as soon as the speakers are confirmed.

 The venue may be much bigger than it appears on the online map.
 The Austin Convention Center, home of SXSW, is enormous, and your correspondent has wasted many valuable hours and missed the odd workshop after becoming hopelessly lost in the labyrinthine conference suites of US hotels.
-So getting from seminar A to workshop B may take more time than you’re expecting.3.
-Expect the unexpected
+So getting from seminar A to workshop B may take more time than you’re expecting.

 Overly tight planning doesn't leave room for serendipity, and this can be one of the most valuable things about web conferences.
-Bumping into interesting people or being told about interesting things to see, hear or do can be a crucial part of the whole experience.4.
-Be social
+Bumping into interesting people or being told about interesting things to see, hear or do can be a crucial part of the whole experience.

 Web conferences are, of course, social events – and this means that without social media, you’re missing most of the story.
 It’s not just about using Twitter to amuse other attendees during keynotes: social media’s role can and should start long before you pack your overnight bag.